hexters/hexa-docs/README.md

 ### Page

-To declare access permissions for a Page, the process is the same as granting access to a Resource.
+Declaring access permissions for a Page is similar to declaring them for a Resource.

 ```php
 use Filament\Pages\Page;